Eurovision Song Contest 1976: Participants

+'s participation sparked controversy as it referred to the Turkish invasion of Cyprus.
+The previous year, Greece had withdrawn from the contest for the same reason, and in 1976, it was Turkey who withdrew.

+The organizers informed Mariza Koch that they were not responsible for her physical integrity, as there were threats that armed Turks would be present at the venue and shoot her on stage.
+She signed a waiver stating that she would sing at her own risk.
+Rumors circulated that she was wearing a bulletproof vest when she went on stage.

 Format

+Following the confirmation of the eighteen competing countries, the draw to determine the running order of the contest was held on 8 January 1976.

 As with the Dutch hosted contest of 1970, each song was introduced by a pre-recorded film of the performing artist on location in their home nation.
 Unlike the 1970 films, the Dutch broadcaster made all of the films themselves, sending a crew to each nation to capture the footage.
 Both the artists from Monaco and Luxembourg were filmed in their respective nations, despite again not being from the country they were representing.
 Each film was preceded by an animated insert featuring the flags of the eighteen participating nations and ended with a profile shot of the artists.

 The interval act was The Dutch Swing College Band led by Peter Schilperoort, who performed live on the stage, intercut with brief interviews with the artists from France, Israel, Austria, Belgium and Spain backstage in the green room conducted by Hans van Willigenburg.
 Willigenburg asked each of the five artists which song they thought would win, but only French singer Catherine Ferry was willing to give a definite answer; correctly predicting the United Kingdom.

+The Dutch broadcasters made the decision to use the same logo of the 1970 version held in the same country (in Amsterdam), but modified to be in black instead of the colors on the flag of the Netherlands.
+This logo was seen in promotions and in the introduction of the festival.
+This is one of the only times a Eurovision logo for the contest was used more than once.

 The scoring system introduced in the previous year's competition returned in 1976.
 Each jury voted internally and awarded 12 points to the highest scoring song, 10 to the second highest, then 8 to the third, and then 7 to 1 (from fourth to tenth best song, according to the jury).
 Unlike today, the points were not given in order (from 1 up to 12), but in the order the songs were performed.
 The current procedure was not established until 1980 (also held in The Hague).